In today's tutorial, I'll show you how to make a fairy-tale book cover with a vintage-inspired look.

 - expanding your cover design to a full wrap-around cover, complete with a decorative spine

 That’s fantastic work—congratulations!
 If you’d like to share your cover artwork in the comments below, I’d love to see them!

 You can also check out Placeit’s library of book cover templates for an easy way to design a book cover right in your browser.
-From fairytale book cover designs to crime covers, you can find the perfect book cover maker for your latest work.
+It has everything from fairy-tale book cover designs to crime covers.
+You can find the perfect book cover maker, like the below fantasy novel cover, for your latest work.